JVGD/ai-experiments/README.md

-# ai-projects
+# AI Projects

-AI personal projects
+Repo for performing validation on different AI technologies and tools